UCL-ARC/hpc-spack/README.md

  - Check out the new branch in a new directory, as when starting from scratch above.
  - Create the new sites_root in `/shared/ucl/apps/$version`
  - Create a new buildcache in the sites_root, checking whether the versions we build are still available in the new Spack version and updating our site .yaml files if they do not.
+ - Check our `ucl` local package repo to see if specs we got from `develop` now exist in builtin.
+If they do, delete the local one.

 ## Running spacksites as your own user